 1958-1960 C1 History

 1958 marks the end of Harley Earl’s involvement with the program.
 The one major stylistic choice Earl had was a heavy reliance on chrome, and the 1958 edition was loaded with chrome decorations all over the exterior.

 General Motors introduced the new corporate four-headlight look as a mandate for all cars in its 1958 model lineup.
 The Chevrolet Corvette C1 had a longer front end with quad headlights.
-The grill was now a 9 tooth whereas the previous one was 13.
+The grill was now a nine tooth, whereas the previous one was 13.
 The bumper now had the exhaust tips exiting it.

 It’s important to note that in 1958 hood louvers and twin chrome trunk spears were unique to the model.

 A Corvette from 1958 was remodeled extensively in terms of body and interior.
 On the inside, a new steering wheel and a dashboard with all gauges that is located in front of the driver.
 There is now a tachometer that drivers can see from the cockpit of the car for an improved driving experience.

 The 58 Corvette was also the first year seat belts were installed at the factory.